 Together with our partner Patongo Counselling Community Outreach (PCCO), we have been working with survivors of the civil war in Northern Uganda since 2008.
 We trained local people to become community counsellors and they provide both group and individual counselling for anxiety, depression and PTSD.
 They also work at the local health centre with the only psychiatric nurse in the district to help people with more serious conditions such as schizophrenia, bipolar disorder and epilepsy.
 Five counsellors are also based at two local HIV clinics, where they provide pre- and post-HIV testing counselling and further support for people who are HIV+.

-Building on our work in Northern Uganda, in November 2017 we will start a 3-year project funded by Comic Relief.
+Building on our work in Northern Uganda, in November 2017 we started a 3-year project funded by Comic Relief.
 This project aims to improve mental health services for 3,466 people with mental illness and their caregivers by developing existing health structures.
 Through training, awareness-raising and advocacy, we will also aim to reduce stigma, increase understanding of mental illness and epilepsy, and empower sufferers so they can take control of their lives.
+We have also started a similar project in Sierra Leone, funded by Comic Relief.

 G12, The Foundry